alan-turing-institute/data-safe-haven/docs/tutorial/deployment_tutorials/how-to-deploy-shm.md

   + Open Powershell (on the SHM DC) as an administrator
   + Run `C:\Installation\UpdateAADSyncRule.ps1`

-### Validate AD sync
+### Validate Active Directory synchronisation
-This step is optional and is intended for bulk-adding users once a TRE has been deployed.
+This step validates that your local Active Directory users are correctly synchronised to Azure Active Directory.
+Note that you can use the same script after deploying an SRE to add users in bulk.

 + Generating user CSV file
   + Make a new copy of the user details template file from `C:\Installation\user_details_template.csv` on the SHM DC1 domain controller.